allen-ball/allen-ball.github.io/docs/_drafts/DRAFT-migrate-blog-to-gh-pages.md

 ```

-# Populate the blog-javadoc Hierarchy
+# Populate the javadoc Hierarchy

 This process is purely `git`-administrative: